daviddenton/fintrospect/src/main/site/request-parameters-and-bodies.md

 //
 val birthdayAsAQueryParam = Query.required(ParameterSpec[Birthday]("DOB", None, StringParamType, Birthday.from, _.toString))

-/* Or, more simply, we can use map() on an existing ParameterSpec - this will handle the */
+/* Or, more simply, we can use map() on an existing ParameterSpec - this will handle the validation */

 val birthdayAsAQueryParam = Query.required(ParameterSpec.localDate("DOB").map(Birthday(_), (b:Birthday) => b.value))